Greliusz/Aplikacja-wyborcza/README.md

-# Getting Started with Create React App
+# Getting Started with VoteApp

-# My Project

 Here are some screenshots of my project: